 Share Adjustment Factor: 1.0 on the pricing date and subject to adjustment under certain circumstances.
-See "Description of Notes - supplement no. 39-A-VI for further information about these adjustments.
+See "Description of adjustments.

-Payment at Maturity" and "General Terms of Notes - Anti-Dilution Adjustments" in the accompanying product
+Notes - Payment at Maturity" and "General Terms of Notes - Additional Fund Provisions - A. Anti-Dilution Adjustments" in the accompanying product supplement no. 4-I for further information about these

-Observation Date[†]: January 28, 2013
+Observation Date: July 26, 2013

-Maturity Date[†]: January 31, 2013
+Maturity Date: July 31, 2013

-CUSIP: 48125XXG6
+CUSIP: 48125VGY0

-[†] Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" in the accompanying product supplement no. 39-A-VI.
+Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" and "Description of Notes - Postponement of a Determination Date - A. Notes Linked to a Single Component" in the accompanying product supplement no. 4-I.

 Investing in the Buffered Return Enhanced Notes involves a number of risks.
-See "Risk Factors" beginning on page PS-10 of the accompanying product supplement no. 39-A-VI and "Selected Risk Considerations" beginning on page TS-2 of this term sheet.
+See "Risk Factors" beginning on page PS-21 of the accompanying product supplement no. 4-I, "Risk Factors" beginning on US-1 of the accompanying underlying supplement no. 1-I and "Selected Risk Considerations" beginning on page TS-2 of this term sheet.

-JPMorgan Chase & Co. has filed a registration statement (including a prospectus) with the Securities and Exchange Commission, or SEC, for the offering to which this term sheet relates.
+JPMorgan Chase & Co. has filed a registration statement (including a prospectus) with the U.S. Securities and Exchange Commission, or SEC, for the offering to which this term sheet relates.
 Before you invest, you should read the prospectus in that registration statement and the other documents relating to this offering that JPMorgan Chase & Co. has filed with the SEC for more complete information about JPMorgan Chase & Co. and this offering.
 You may get these documents without cost by visiting EDGAR on the SEC's website at www.sec.gov.
-Alternatively, JPMorgan Chase & Co., any agent or any dealer participating in this offering will arrange to send you the prospectus, each prospectus supplement, product supplement no. 39-A-VI and this term sheet if you so request by calling toll-free 866-535-9248.
+Alternatively, JPMorgan Chase & Co., any agent or any dealer participating in this offering will arrange to send you the prospectus, each prospectus supplement, product supplement no. 4-I, underlying supplement no. 1-I and this term sheet if you so request by calling toll-free 866-535-9248.